IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 	- Air elemental, wind ephemeral, immortal djinni; I entrap you so my will shall be done.
 I bind your breath; you will enact my wish by my intent.
 I bind your body; you will never undo my will by your power.
 I bind your soul; you will never reveal the nature of my wish.
 I bind you thus, by your true name -- scrawled out
 	- painted in bright red: what's in a name? the QUEEN OF THIEVES claims this bounty.
 - figure out the riddle on how to access nexida
+- clues pointing to owl? or this is the final confrontation?
+	- something they get for defeating the sahuagin
 #### Others
 - Stonemason guild (Myla's fam)

 ## L'Esta (eastmost pillar)
 #### Eledeia residence
-- Eledeia's saltwood groves - a lot destroyed, dead. damaged by the wraiths
+- Eledeia's saltwood groves - a lot destroyed, dead. damaged by the wraiths. also a lot logged for shipbuilding
-- Dol's saltwood groves (leased to Eledeia), also damaged Clues
+- Dol's saltwood groves (leased to Eledeia), also damaged
+- A depot of crates, shipped goods that Eledeia is responsible for distributing (mostly Giltstern, some Kingswill) Clues
 - [ ] has necromancy books (Codex Abiologica: Applied Necromancy for Non Sentient Lifeforms)
 - [ ] Bunch of the groves are doing poorly/kinda dead, while others have been resurrected with necromancy